River-Li-1024-En/River-Li-1024-En.github.io/_posts/2020-03-13-visual-skill-editor-page-01-home.md

 1. Installation environment, refer to [Qt Environment Building (Visual Studio)](https://blog.csdn.net/liang19890820/article/details/49874033)
 2. Visual Studio opens the project file SkillEditor.sln.
 3. Compile the project and export it to the Bin directory.
-4. (Optional) If you need to migrate to another environment, run the deployment file Bin / Deploy.cmd (you need to specify the Qt installation directory).
+4. (Optional) If you need to migrate to another environment, run the deployment file Bin/Deploy.cmd (you need to specify the Qt installation directory).

 *****
 Qt Creator compilation:
 1. Install Qt, all Qt versions [download](http://download.qt.io/archive/qt/).
 2. Qt opens the project file SkillEditor.pro.
 3. Compile the project and export it to the Bin directory.
-4. (Optional) If you need to migrate to another environment, run the deployment file Bin / Deploy.cmd (you need to specify the Qt installation directory).
+4. (Optional) If you need to migrate to another environment, run the deployment file Bin/Deploy.cmd (you need to specify the Qt installation directory).